Can you get your tubes untied with Medicaid? How do you get your private insurance plan to pay for tubal ligation

 - Dysmenorrhea is pain and cramping during your menstrual cycle

 Also, related services rendered while under the knife might be covered.
-For example, removal of uterine fibroids and polyps could be medically necessary and needed to restore fertility.
+For example, the removal of uterine fibroids and polyps could be medically necessary and needed to restore fertility.

 It is more likely that your Medical or private insurance policy will cover any complications arising from your tubal reversal operation.
 The surgery is very safe.
 However, things can go wrong, and these complications are often a covered medical reason.

 - Damage to nearby organs